An overview of all configuration options in Nette Framework.

 First connection services are passed through autowiring, however we can turn it off by

-autowired: no, and turn on
+autowired: false, and turn

-for another connection via
+on for another connection via

 Other non-autowired connections can be passed explicitly in the configuration: